google/agi/troubleshooting.md

 -   `gpu_debug_layer_app`

-If your app has some Vulkan layer issues after you used AGI, you may try and clear these settings with the following `adb` commands:
+If your app has some Vulkan layer issues after you used Android GPU Inspector, you may try and clear these settings with the following `adb` commands:

 ```sh
 adb shell settings delete global enable_gpu_debug_layers